maserasgroup-repo/easiq_marcus/README.md

    pip install -e .
   ```

-3. **Install additional required libraries:** \
+3. **Install additional required libraries:**

-If the step 2.2 is carried out, you will need to manually install the following dependencies:
+If the step 2.2 is carried out, you will need to manually install the following dependencies (skip this step 3. if you followed 2.1):
 \
 The easiq_marcus package relies on the `pyssian` and `pyssianutils` libraries for managing Gaussian input and output files.
 These libraries must be installed before using easiq_marcus: